infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 2. Create an interface that defines all the public members
 3. Utilize typescript to extract the public interface

-The simplest approach, approach 1. is obviously flawed as it can lead to omissions due to human forgetfulness.Creating an interface is much better but it increases friction.
+The simplest approach, approach 1. is obviously flawed as it can lead to omissions due to human forgetfulness.
+Creating an interface is much better but it increases friction.
 If some component's input changes, you have to update three files - original component, mock component, and interface.

 Surely there must be a way to do this by utilizing some TypeScript magic?